 Allergies can affect most parts of the body, but we commonly think about nasal allergies.
 In my previous post, I discussed the allergy reaction and its impact on the body.
 The bottom line is that an allergy leads to nasal swelling which makes blood vessels more like to burst with aggressive nose blowing and nose rubbing.

-If you find that you are repeatedly saying that your child has allergies, you may want to consider a visit to an allergist for formal testing to determine how to control them and prevent complications.
+If you find that you are repeatedly saying that your child has allergies, you may want to consider a visit to a physician to discuss your concerns.
+There are several methods to determine if allergies are present and this is important to determine how to control them and prevent complications.

 Remember, food allergies may also lead to nasal swelling which leads to those nasty nosebleeds.